 American Robin Drinks from Birdbath

-To get this shot, I utilized my pickup truck as a blind, which was parked in my driveway.
+To get this shot, I used my pickup truck as a blind while it was parked in my driveway.
 I rested my camera and lens on a beanbag draped over the open window.
-It was an ideal setup for observing the birds without disturbing them.
+This setup is ideal for observing birds without disturbing their natural behavior.

 Technical: